sharath07chandra/taskmanager/README.md

     - Users cannot be created (or updated) without a name or email.
 All other fields that the user did not specify should be set to reasonable values.
     - Multiple users with the same email cannot exist.
     - Tasks cannot be created (or updated) without a name or a deadline.
 All other fields that the user did not specify should be set to reasonable values.

+7. Your API should guarantee two-way reference between Task and User for the following methods:
+    - PUT a Task with assignedUser and assignedUserName
+    - DELETE a Task should remove the task from its assignedUser's pendingTasks
+    - PUT a User with pendingTasks
+    - DELETE a User should unassign the user's pending tasks

 ## 2. Getting Started
 1. Clone the repository: